CPAN-API/metacpan-developer/README_API.md

     mirror is going to take up around 4GB.
 A good mirror and a good connection should be able to knock that out in a couple of hours.

+    If you just want a few files to index (you don't need a full CPAN) run this script as the vagrant user.
+You'll be ready in a few minutes.

+    ```bash
+    vagrant ssh
+    sh /vagrant/bin/partial-cpan-mirror.sh
+    ```

+    Need the whole thing?
+Read on.

     Log in as metacpan and make sure your Perl path is pointing to Perlbrew:

     ```bash